tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 ### 4.4 OpenTelemetry

 OpenTelemetry is a future standard for telemetry API and library.
 ASP.NET Core and other logging tools such as Prometheus will support OpenTelemetry in the near future. <sup>[5](#5)</sup>

+### 4.5 use with EFK stack on docker

+When deploying your app on docker and sending logs to EFK (Elasticsearch, Fluentd, and Kibana) stack, just use Console logger with ElasticsearchJsonFormatter.
+Fluentd log driver on docker collects the console output and sends it to Elasticsearch.

 ## 5. References